Dr. Paul Martin

 Paul has been the senior pastor of Laramie Valley Chapel since September, 1984.
 He accepted Christ at a young age and grew up in a Pastor’s home.
 His father ministered in Wheatland, Wyoming where Paul learned to love the West.
 After serving 4 years in the President’s Honor Guard, U.S. Army Caisson Platoon, in Washington, D.C., Paul prepared for ministry at Pillsbury Baptist Bible College and Central Baptist Theological Seminary.
 He and Kristi were married in 1973 and have six children and nineteen grandchildren.
 In 2010 Paul received an Honorary Doctorate from Shepherd’s Theological Seminary.
 Paul was an assistant football coach and strength coach at Laramie High School for 11 years.
 The strength of his ministry has been preaching the Gospel, personal evangelism and discipling men to be spiritual leaders.

-Doug has worked with college students at Laramie Valley Chapel since 2000 and is currently the Director of Collegiate Ministries (CM).
+Doug has worked with college students at Laramie Valley Chapel since 2000.
 He is originally from Canada and if you listen sometimes, you will still hear the accent!
 Doug grew up in a pastor’s home and came to know Christ as a child.
 His father ministered as a church planter for 60+ years with the Christian and Missionary Alliance in Canada.
 Doug prepared for ministry at Okanagan Bible College, Canadian Bible College, Toccoa Falls Christian College and The West Institute.
-In 1998 he married his wife, Tuesday, and they have 4 children: Isaiah, Roland, Titus and Emma.
-Doug worked for the City of Laramie for 14 years, as the Industrial Pretreatment Coordinator as well as overseeing the biological and chemical lab.
-He is currently working as the Operations Director of Electrichlor, which designs and builds chlorinators for ships and domestic uses.
+In 1998 he married his wife, Tuesday, and they have 4 children: Isaiah (Married to Sarah and granddaughter Harper), Roland, Titus and Emma.
+Doug works for Milliporesigma full time here in Laramie.
 He enjoys meeting new people, sharing the gospel and God’s generosity through hospitality, and being active in the community teaching students how to cross-country ski, ice-skate and enjoys other outdoor pursuits with his family.
 One of Doug’s favorite and sincere sayings is… “Know we love you..!”

 Clayton Schultz was born in Cody, WY and raised in Laramie, WY.
 He came to know Christ in Junior High School.
 Clayton attended college in Nebraska and while in school was discipled for the first time.
 Through this process he became aware of the need for additional training as he wanted to spend the rest of his life discipling others.
 After marrying his wife in 2005 he started his studies at Dallas Theological Seminary.
 Clayton and Molly returned to Laramie after they both completed seminary degrees in order to start The WEST Institute.
-Clayton, Molly and their four children have served at Laramie Valley Chapel for the past nine years.
+Clayton, Molly and their four children have served at Laramie Valley Chapel since 2010.
 To contact Clayton, email firstname.lastname@example.org.

 Sean is employed at Premier Bone and Joint Centers, an orthopedic surgical center in Laramie.
 He was born in Dayton, Ohio and moved to Cody, Wyoming when he was 10 years old.
 While living in Cody, he attended an FCA soccer camp in St. Paul Minnesota and accepted Jesus Christ as his personal savior.
 In 1998, Sean enrolled at the University of Wyoming to pursue a degree in health care.
 He graduated with a bachelor’s degree in nursing in 2003.
 While in college, Sean met his wife Debbie and they have been married since 2003.
 They have 4 children, Tyler, Weston, Asher, and Haylee.
 He has been ministering at Laramie Valley Chapel since 2000.
 In 2012, Sean graduated from Shepherd’s Theological Seminary through the West Institute, earning a Master of Arts in Church Ministry.
 Sean is currently an elder at Laramie Valley Chapel and spends time disciplining, administrating biblical counseling, and small groups.
 He has a deep desire for people to know and understand the Word of God.